DT021/FinalProj/README.md

 regression on price, and slope from linear regression on 10-day moving averages -- classifies it based on known data, and plots the given ticker with the tickers used to train our algorithm.

-algoCompare.sh compares the runtime and results (percent error, group centers, etc.) of all of the algorithms from each implementation.
+run.sh compares the runtime and results (percent error, group centers, etc.) of all of the algorithms from each implementation and pipes them to various txt files to be plotted and analyzed.

+Our analysis of timing and error for the elements of our library (KNN, K Means Clustering, Linear Regression) can all be found in the Statistics folder as PNG images.

 ## Known Issues
 Currently, decreasing data wreaks havoc on our linear regression algorithms.
 We believe that